 Your practitioner should give you time after your consultation to decide whether you want to go ahead with the procedure.

-You can also ask them for information to take away with you, such as information leaflets from the manufacturer of the product they'll use.
+You can also ask them for information to take away with you, such as a leaflet from the manufacturer of the product they'll use.

 Things to avoid

-Do not pay for a procedure until you have had a consultation to make sure it's right for you.
+Do not pay for a procedure until you've had a consultation to make sure it's right for you.

 You should also avoid: